-Guiding the Austin Independent School District towards excellence is the goal of the nine-member AISD Board of Trustees.
-As the district's elected leaders, Trustees represent community expectations as they chart the direction of educational programs and services and establish the standard by which success is measured.
+Guiding the Austin Independent School District toward excellence is the goal of the nine-member AISD Board of Trustees.
+As the district's elected leaders, trustees represent community expectations as they chart the direction of educational programs and services and establish the standard by which success is measured.

 AISD Board Meetings

 The AISD Board of Trustees generally meets on the first, second and fourth Monday evenings of the month (except July) in the Board Auditorium of the Carruth Administration Center, 1111 W. Sixth St.

 Here are the three types of board meetings and when they are:

 - Dialogue Meetings are the first Monday of the month;